Ash (band): Twilight of the Innocents, A-Z Series and second Greatest Hits (2006–2011)

 In 2006 Ash started working in a New York recording studio on what would become their first album after reverting to their original line-up, Twilight of the Innocents.
 A preview track, "I Started A Fire" was released in February 2007, coinciding with a full-length UK tour.
 The album's first physical single "You Can't Have It All" was released in April 2007, and the album itself followed the next month, along with an appearance at the Isle of Wight Festival.
 Two further songs from the album, "Polaris" and "End of the World", were issued as singles in June and September, respectively.
 Ash stated that Twilight of the Innocents would be their last album and that instead, they would only release singles as "(t)he way people listen to music has changed, with the advent of the download the emphasis has reverted to single tracks".

 The original three-piece line-up played two-sold out nights at London's Roundhouse in September 2008, performing 1977 in its entirety.
 This was followed by the release of a 3-disc special edition version of 1977, featuring remastered and re-edited versions of the tracks, as well as tracks from Trailer and live performances from the time of its release.
 Ash started recording new material, which was previewed at a series of live dates in 2009.
 These dates coincided with the release of the single "Return of White Rabbit".
-This single was a precursor to Ash releasing a 7" single every fortnight for a whole year, starting in September 2009.
+This single was a precursor to Ash releasing a 7-inch single every fortnight for a whole year, starting in September 2009.
 Each single was simply titled by a letter, released in alphabetical order, and formed the A–Z Series.

 These singles would later be compiled and released together on CD.
 Russell Lissack, who joined the band as a live guitarist in 2010, left in early 2011.
 The Best of Ash compilation was released in 2011.
 The same year Ash collaborated with We Are Scientists to release a cover of the song "Washington Parks" by British songwriter Robert Manning, raising money and awareness for Multiple Sclerosis and The MS Society.